cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 <br/>

-### Configuring templating in Atmos stack manifests
+### Configuring Templating in Atmos Stack Manifests

 Templating in Atmos can also be configured in the `settings.templates.settings` section in stack manifests.